 Module Types and

-Modules, but the exact conditions still elude me.
+exact conditions still elude me.

 A bug report with an attached one-liner patch has been submitted to the Coq bugtracker.
 An existing bug report has been updated with a proposed patch in the OCaml bugtracker.
 This one is more questionable (is it a bug or a feature?), since the fix makes resize a bit slower and only delays problems for as long as it can shrink buckets to a size that doesn’t overflow the stack, since some other sub-functions of the Hashtbl module are also non-tail-recursive.